erasmus-without-paper/ewp-specs-architecture/README.md

    need any additional guidelines to join - the official EWP documentation should be enough.

-To join EWP Developer Network, contact the dev-registry's administrators.
-You will find their email addresses in the [dev-registry's catalogue response][dev-catalogue-xml] (and if you're not sure how to read this XML, then you should read the rest of this document first).
+To join EWP Developer Network, follow the procedure described in the [EWP Developers Guide][devel-guide], section "Joining the EWP Network".

 ### Implementing APIs